openvinotoolkit/openvino/docs/dev/dev_doc_guide.md

 ## The component structure

-The OpenVINO component structure is fully defined in the [dedicated section of developer documentation](./index.md#openvino-component-structure), this guide is more concentrated on parts which are used for developer documentation, the structure you can find below:
+The OpenVINO component structure is fully defined in the [dedicated section of developer documentation](./index.md#openvino-component-structure), This guide highlights the parts which are used for developer documentation.
+The structure is presented below:

 ```
 openvino_component/